Perseus (constellation): Stars

 Algol (from the Arabic رأس الغول Ra's al-Ghul, which means The Demon's Head), also known by its Bayer designation Beta Persei, is the best-known star in Perseus.
 Representing the head of the Gorgon Medusa in Greek mythology, it was called Horus in Egyptian mythology and Rosh ha Satan ("Satan's Head") in Hebrew.
 Located 92.8 light-years from Earth, it varies in apparent magnitude from a minimum of 3.5 to a maximum of 2.3 over a period of 2.867 days.

 The star system is the prototype of a group of eclipsing binary stars named Algol variables, though it has a third member to make up what is actually a triple star system.
 The brightest component is a blue-white main-sequence star of spectral type B8V, which is 3.5 times as massive and 180 times as luminous as the Sun.
 The secondary component is an orange subgiant star of type K0IV that has begun cooling and expanding to 3.5 times the radius of the Sun, and has 4.5 times the luminosity and 80% of its mass.
 These two are separated by only 0.05 astronomical units (AU)—five percent of the distance between the Earth and Sun; the main dip in brightness arises when the larger fainter companion passes in front of the hotter brighter primary.
 The tertiary component is a main sequence star of type A7, which is located on average 2.69 AU from the other two stars.
 AG Persei is another Algol variable in Perseus, whose primary component is a B-type main sequence star with an apparent magnitude of 6.69.
-Phi Persei is a double star, although the two components do not eclipse each other.
+Phi Persei (Dajiangjunbei) is a double star, although the two components do not eclipse each other.
 The primary star is a Be star of spectral type B0.5, possibly a giant star, and the secondary companion is likely a stellar remnant.
 The secondary has a similar spectral type to O-type subdwarfs.